Skip to content

 While this guide provides an overview of the most referenced data privacy laws, it’s always recommended to seek legal counsel to ensure compliance with regulations that apply to your specific business and industry.

-As companies shift from paper-dependent processes to digitization, it’s essential not to overlook the security of paper documents.
-It’s highly recommended that business owners stay updated with privacy regulations and best practices for document destruction, whether physical or electronic files.
+As companies shift from paper-dependent processes to digitization, it’s essential to not overlook the security of paper documents.
+It’s highly recommended that business owners stay updated with privacy regulations and best practices for secure document shredding, whether of physical or electronic files.

-Secure document destruction of records that have reached their retention period minimizes the chances of critical business information falling into the wrong hands.
-By contracting with shredding services vendor that adheres to best practices for securely destroying your data, your business can avoid hefty fines and preserve confidential information.
+Secure document destruction of records that have reached the end of their retention period minimizes the chances of critical business information falling into the wrong hands.
+By contracting with paper shredding companies, like VRC, that adhere to best practices for securely destroying your data, your business can avoid hefty fines and preserve confidential information.
+Get started with a complimentary consultation for your next shred project.

 Related Resources